griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/10_pipeline.md

 ### Act as...

-We want the agent to have the correct context for it's work, so the first ruleset will tell it to act as a studio coordinator who is an expert in Autodesk ShotGrid
+We want the agent to have the correct context for its work, so the first ruleset will tell it to act as a studio coordinator who is an expert in Autodesk ShotGrid

 Create a parameter for `rules`, and then add this first rule to the list of rules: